csgcmai/lqp_face/ReadMe.txt

 visualize the results.

-You can visualize the demo results directly without running the experiments by either running the demo-nb.html or running the provided demo notebook.
-We also provide some excerpts from our experiments notebook (see feat-exp-nb.html).
+You can visualize the demo results directly without running the experiments by either opening the demo-nb.pdf or running the provided demo notebook.
+We also provide some excerpts from our experiments notebook (see lqp-face-recog-release-nb.pdf or lqp-face-recog-release.ipynb).

 Acknowledgements:
 =================